ValeChill/Hour-Clock/README.md

 - **Ambient Sounds**: Enhance your productivity environment with optional soundscape features.
 - **Customizable Sound Mix**: Select from a variety of ambient sounds and adjust their volume levels.
 - **Royalty-Free Content**: All sounds are sourced from royalty-free sources for legal and ethical use.

-### Pomodoro Feature 🍅 (Planned)

-- **Time Management**: Boost your productivity with the Pomodoro technique integrated into PureHour.
-- **Customizable Timers**: Set work and break intervals according to your preferences.
-- **Visible Countdown**: Stay informed about your Pomodoro sessions with a visible countdown timer.

 ## Getting Started 🚀